rodrigoscosta/rodrigoscosta/README.md

 ### <h1 align="center">Hi 👋, I'm Rodrigo</h1>
 - I am a passionate backend developer from São Paulo, Brazil.
-- Looking for opportunities and collabaration in projects related to .NET.
+- Looking for opportunities and collaboration in projects related to .NET.
-- I’m currently working on image classification (also, I am brushing up my data structures and algorithms skills regularly).
+- I’m brushing up my data structures and algorithms skills regularly.
 - I’m learning at the moment C#, .NET and Angular.

 ##  :man: Connect